 Adrian Brodesser, student of the MBA Innovation, Digitization & Entrepreneurship was also satisfied with his participation after the start: "The MBA start with the module "Leadership & Organisational Behavior" enabled me to reflect on my role as a CEO by means of practical team activities.
 It was especially exciting to see how simple tasks in the wild can end up in the same management mistakes as in everyday professional life."

 In the coming summer months, the participants will deal with the topics of Organization & Change and Teams & Communication, among others, at further "Leadership Retreats".
 Both the MBA team at TU Wien and the students are already looking forward to the next get-together.

 About the new MBA programs at the TU Wien:

 New technologies are opening up unprecedented opportunities for society.
 At the same time, the use of technical innovations poses special challenges to our managers today due to their fast pace and complexity.
 They therefore need special skills to be able to operate successfully in the most exciting industries of the 21st century.
-This is where the seven new MBA programs in Management & Technology, which will be launched again in October 2021, come in.
+This is where the new MBA programs in Management & Technology, which will be launched again in October 2021, come in.